Suspect wanted in stepfather killing was recently arrested for assault

 GWINNETT COUNTY, Ga. - Gwinnett County police are searching for a man they said shot and killed his stepfather during an Easter family gathering.

-Channel 2’s Christian Jennings learned Sean Edwards-Tuggle was recently arrested on suspicion aggravated assault a few months ago in December.
+Channel 2’s Christian Jennings learned Sean Edwards-Tuggle was arrested on suspicion of aggravated assault a few months ago, in December.
 Now he’s wanted again, this time for murder.

+"There’s no specific details as to what the main argument was about, but we know the other family members have been cooperative in this investigation," Gwinnett County police Cpl.
+Michele Pihera said.

+By the time officers arrived at the home on Grove Lake Street in Loganville, Grier was dead.

 “We don’t know exactly where he’s at.
-We don’t know if he has any ties outside Gwinnett County or even outside the state of Georgia,” said Gwinnett County Cpl.
-Michele Pihera.
+We don’t know if he has any ties outside Gwinnett County or even outside the state of Georgia,” Pihera said.

-Several neighbors said they heard the gunshots around 4:15 p.m.
-Sunday, so a lot of families were outside barbecuing for the holiday.

 TRENDING STORIES:

-If you spot Tuggle, you’re asked to call 911.
+If you spot Edwards-Tuggle, you’re asked to call 911.
 You could receive a reward.

 © 2018 Cox Media Group.